Pete Pfitzinger: Personal life

+Growing up, Pfitzinger lived in Haddonfield, NJ, Glenmont, NY, Westport, CT and Pittsford, NY.
+His running career started in high school in Pittsford, running 9:18.4 for two miles.
 Pfitzinger is a 1979 graduate of Cornell University.
+During college, he was the Heptagonal 10,000m Champion in 1977 and the Heptagonal Indoor 3 Mile Champion in 1978 and set the course record for the Cornell cross country course.

-He also holds a Master of Business Administration from Cornell's Johnson Graduate School of Management and a Master of Arts in exercise science from the University of Massachusetts at Amherst.
+He also holds a Master of Business Administration from Cornell's Johnson Graduate School of Management and a Master of Science in exercise science from the University of Massachusetts at Amherst.

 Pfitzinger is the co-author of two highly popular training books for distance runners - Advanced Marathoning (with Scott Douglas) and Faster Road Racing (with Philip Latter).
-He is also a senior writer for Running Times Magazine.
+He was formerly also a senior writer for Running Times Magazine.

 Pfitzinger's wife, Christine Pfitzinger, is also a former world-class runner.
-The Pfitzingers have lived in New Zealand - Chrissey's country of origin - since the mid-1990s.
+The Pfitzingers have lived in New Zealand—Chrissey's country of origin—since 1997.